Fostering Disciplined Thought and Creativity in Turbulent Times | 592 | Dan D’Agostino, Plan Architecture | Convo By Design

 TimberTech – Real wood beauty without the upkeep

-Thank you to my incredible partner sponsors, ThermaSol, TimberTech, Pacific Sales, Monogram and Design Hardware.
+Thank you, Andrew and Carter.
+Enlightening.
+Thank you to my incredible partner sponsors, TimberTech, Pacific Sales, and Design Hardware.
 Amazing companies and great friends to the trade so please give them an opportunity for your next project.
-And, thank you for listening, subscribing the show and sharing with your colleagues.
+Thank you for listening, subscribing to the show and sharing with your colleagues.
 If not already subscribing, please consider that so you receive every new episode automatically to your podcast feed.
-Until next week, thank you for sharing this time together, until the next episode, be well, stay focused and rise above the chaos. – CXD

 Designer Resources